TiDreyer/interflex_gui/README.md

 ![Screenshot of version 0.4.0](misc/screenshot.png)

+**NOTE:**
+Since I don't have to use the Interflex WebClient anymore, I will not make any updates to this project.
+If it is useful to you, feel free to fork the repo.

 ## How does it work?

 On the first use, configure the Tool with your companies Interflex WebClient